gautamrn/PromptPilot/README.md

-# 🧠 Autohinter VS Code Extension
+# 🧠 PromptPilot VS Code Extension

-**Autohinter** is a powerful AI assistant for developers.
+**PromptPilot** is a powerful AI assistant for developers.
 It enhances productivity by converting natural-language comments into step-by-step programming instructions using **Google's Gemini AI**, and also supports explanation, refactoring, and commit message suggestions.

 ---